PKua007/rampack/doc/shapes.md

 *E*(*r*) = 4&epsilon;[(&sigma;/*r*)<sup>12</sup> - (&sigma;/*r*)<sup>6</sup>],

 where *r* is the distance between the interaction centers.
+The interaction has cut-off radius of *r* = 3&sigma;, which is a widely accepted trade-off between accuracy and computational efficiency.

 **Supported by**: [class `sphere`](#class-sphere), [class `kmer`](#class-kmer),
 [class `polysphere_banana`](#class-polysphere_banana), [class `polysphere`](#class-polysphere).